e9aru/ld39-power-necromancell/README.md

 # Power Necromancell

-Game made for Ludum Dare 39 compo
-Thank you for playing :)
+Game made for Ludum Dare 39 compo https://ldjam.com/events/ludum-dare/39/power-necromancell Thank you for playing :)

-If you have any questions or just wanna say hi to author, feel free to reach me here: http://e9aru.io, or just pm me on twitter @e9aru :D
+If you have any questions or just wanna say hi to author, feel free to pm me on twitter @e9aru :D

-Cheers
+Cheers :v:

 ### Description